The ultimate Gravity SMTP guide: Everything you need to know

 Pros

-- Has a fairly generous free usage tier with the Flex plan (1,000 emails per month).
+- Has a fairly generous free usage tier that lets you send up to 100 emails per day.

 - Lets you choose between preset pricing plans and pay-as-you-go pricing based on your exact usage.